 The Faculties of the University offer programs leading to a degree, a diploma, a certificate, or entrance to a further program, as shown below.
 Years of study are counted from matriculation unless otherwise noted.
 Certificate offerings may be available to students in any Faculty.
-Students wishing to pursue a Certificate should refer to the appropriate Faculty section for information on availability.
+Students wishing to pursue a Certificate should refer to the corporate Fig. 1.